Flotilla sailing

 (Possible) downsides of Flotilla cruises

-If you opt for a reliable flotilla company, nearly all these downsides won't apply ☺
+If you opt for a reliable flotilla company, most of these downsides won't apply.

 Assisted bareboat charters

-Fortunately, most of the downsides can be avoided via assisted bareboat charters, the ideal compromise between a regular flotilla and a regular bareboat.
+Likewise, the downsides can be avoided via assisted bareboat charters (ABC), the ideal compromise between a regular flotilla and a real bareboat charter.

 Flotilla routes